VPeron/password_manager/README.md

-### Password Manager
+# Password Manager

 Disclaimer: This program is for personal entertainment only and is in many ways, shapes and forms insecure and underperformant.

 A simple linux cli password manager that supports multiple user accounts.

+### FEATURES

+- Uses Python cryptography library to encrypt stored passwords
+- Uses SQLite3 database for storage
+- Saves URL, username, and password for each account.

+### Requirements

+- Python 3.x
+- cryptography library
+- prettytable library

+### Usage

+- To register as a user: python main.py -r
+- To login as a user: python main.py -l

+Follow the prompt to add, view, update, or delete an account.

-# Status:
+### Status:

-The bare minimum functionally is operational. argparse cli application should be properly implemented - #TODO crosscheck RP format and possible improvements
+- The bare minimum functionally is operational. argparse cli application should be properly implemented - #TODO crosscheck RP format and possible improvements

-The users table, in the database, is setup with hashed* passwords using SHA256.
+- The users table, in the database, is setup with hashed* passwords using SHA256.

-The account names and urls are being saved in plain text.
+- The account names and urls are being saved in plain text.
 Passwords are encrypted with Fernet.

-The encryption and decryption key for the accounts are master-password derived using the same algorithm from users flow (hash.sha256), however here a salt is implement with the PBKDF2HMAC class from the cryptography library.
+- The encryption and decryption key for the accounts are master-password derived using the same algorithm from users flow (hash.sha256), however here a salt is implement with the PBKDF2HMAC class from the cryptography library.

-# Current Issues:
+### Current Issues:

 - need to implement real salt on hashing algorithm - maybe os module
 - sanitize sql queries properly

-# Pipelined implementations:
+### Pipelined implementations:

 ##TODO add tests and logs